Table of Contents

 When our body produces testosterone or provides it exogenously, a set level of testosterone flows through the body.
 This testosterone blood level can be measured precisely through a simple blood test aptly referred to as the Total Testosterone blood test.
 For most adult men, when testing their total testosterone, if it falls in the 350 ng/dl to 1100 ng/dl range, this will be considered medically optimal.
 Such individuals, even exhibiting low testosterone symptoms, will often not be prescribed TRT.
 In some cases, this may be a correct diagnosis; in other cases, symptoms exist for different reasons, but in most cases, something else is at play, which makes SHBG important.

 While useful, measuring total testosterone is only useful with also measuring Free Testosterone.
 Free testosterone is a small fraction of your total testosterone.
 It is often referred to as "unbound," meaning the testosterone your body will use for its intended androgenic function.
 Free testosterone is so important that if your total testosterone levels are within range, if free testosterone levels are low, in most cases, the man will be symptomatic of low testosterone.
 This issue is often due to high levels of SHBG in the body.

 For this reason, many men will attempt to lower their SHBG or even fret over it.
 However, SHBG serves an essential purpose.
 As is with estrogen, too much can be problematic, but so can too little.
 SHBG is no different.

-What Causes Elevated Levels of SHBG?
+What Causes High SHBG?

-Numerous factors influence how much sex hormone-binding globulin we have in our body.
+Numerous factors influence how much sex hormone-binding globulin we have in our bodies.
 Age is one of the primary factors that affect SHBG.
 Often as we age, SHBG levels increase, and as a result, free testosterone levels go down.
 Even if our total testosterone levels remain high or optimal, our bioavailable testosterone decreases if SHBG levels increase.